zaida04/yoki/README.md

 * Giveaways

 ## About the Project
-Yoki was built out of a desire to cut down the amount of bots that had to be invited to a discord server.
-It's original purpose was to allow sub-guilds in a guild, but was later repurposed to be a general usage discord bot.
+Yoki has gone through a couple of rewrites at this point, going from a sub-guild oriented bot to a full fledged kitchen sink bot.

 ### Built with
 * [discord.js](https://github.com/discordjs/discord.js)